xrdocs/segment-routing/_blogs/srv6-usid-on-sonic.md

 author: 'Bruce McDougall, Cisco'
 technology: 'SRv6'
 category:
-excerpt: 'Discover how the decoupled architecture of SONiC, coupled with SRv6 uSID, offers operational simplicity, unified forwarding, and cost-effectiveness for network deployments.
+excerpt: 'Discover how the decoupled architecture of SONiC, combined with SRv6 uSID, offers operational simplicity, unified forwarding, and cost-effectiveness for network deployments.
 This blog provides insights into the proof-of-concept testing and the potential for highly automated, plug-and-play fabrics in data centers.
 Explore the configurations, benefits, and real-world examples of SRv6 uSID in SONiC, showcasing its capabilities in traffic engineering and service chaining.'
 header:
 teaser: 'images/open-software/sonic.png'
 ---